Frequently Asked Questions

 Toggle ItemHow is the University supporting undocumented students?

 BYU does not keep or track your lawful status as an undocumented student.
 Admission to the university is based on a holistic review that is the same for all students, regardless of an individual's national origin and residency.
-Additionally, the DREAMer support services provided by International Student & Scholar Services, Multicultural Student Services, and Student Success & Inclusion provide a safe place for all undocumented and DACA students to seek support services and advising.
-We strive to help you feel a valued part of the BYU community regardless of your lawful standing and our advisors would love to visit with you anytime.
+Additionally, the services provided by International Student & Scholar Services, Multicultural Student Services, and Office of Belonging provide a safe place for all undocumented and DACA students to seek support services and advising.
+We strive to help you feel a valued part of the BYU community regardless of your lawful standing, and our advisors would love to visit with you anytime.

-At this time there are no designated BYU scholarships exclusively for undocumented students; however, all students may apply for academic awards and department scholarships.
-BYU does have a special loan program for undocumented students and a database of scholarships open to students of all immigration statuses.
+All students may apply for academic awards and department scholarships.
+BYU does have a database of scholarships open to students of all immigration statuses.

 -